yaelrosen77/mat_3_c/README.md

 After that, inserting the current number in the index found to be the last bigger number.

 ## txtfind
 This is a program that receives a string and text from the standart input and performs one of the following options:
-  a.
-Printing all the lines in the text in which contains the string.
+    a--> Prints all the lines in the text in which contains the string.
-  b.
-Printing all the words in text which is similar to the string, up to omitting one letter.
+    b--> Prints all the words in text which is similar to the string, up to omitting one letter.

 #### Functionality:
 The text received is in the following form: